ChristianRamseier/ledgers/README.md

 ## Key Domain Concepts

+The key domain objects are immutable.
+Methods modifying the story always return a copy of the original story with the changes applied, while the original story remains untouched.

 ### Story

 The central entity in the system.
 A Story represents a scenario with a specific ledger architecture and storyline.